OreAkintobi/ContactAppFragments/README.md

 A lot of boilerplate code has been eliminated.

-Pending Firebase authentication and Firestore database
+Pending Firebase authentication, search and edit contact functionalities.

+Adapter will also be refactored to accommodate multiple contact view types

 ## Installation